wrightben/languages/javascript/Games/Sudoku Solver/README.md

 ### Solving
 A sudoku solution doesn't excite me, though I enjoyed writing the functions.
 It might be nice to have a sudoku solver to test generated puzzles.
 I wonder if there are any valid puzzles that cannot be solved using this algorithm.
+If this is the kind of thing you're into, send me your thoughts.

 ### Files
 - ./solver.js: creates the regex list (and may eventually solve a puzzle)